craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure forwarded headers
     * - :ref:`engine-policy-headers`
       - Allows you to configure policy headers
+    * - :ref:`engine-custom-healthcheck`
+      - Allows you to configure a custom health check script
     * - :ref:`engine-navigation`
       - Allows you to configure additional fields for dynamic navigation items
     * - :ref:`engine-search-timeouts`